A preview of

 At last!
 Sunglasses that don't come off...
 Seaspecs sunglasses

 Many Rivers to Run is a book of Kayaking Stories I have compiled.
-The contributors include Mick Hopkinson, Whit Deschner and the late, great Donald Bean.
+The contributors include Mick Hopkinson, Doug Ammons, Whit Deschner and the late, great Donald Bean.

 The following are some of the reviews the book has received ....